Ziffixture/Roblox/FolderPerFeature.md

 Shared implementations are joined together with client-sided implementations due to their presence in `ReplicatedStorage`.
 A **shared** `ModuleScript` will be introduced:

 ![image](https://github.com/user-attachments/assets/5290683e-5925-4a22-86d8-5f471b429611)

-Anything else related to the feature gets its own subfolder.

 <section id="scripting-convention"><h1 style="border: none">Scripting convention</h1></section>